 One of our most recently funded projects called Rage (Research Advisory Group For Everyone) helps researchers improve the way they conduct research for young people.
 If you are an academic looking for young participants for your research or a young person looking to get involved in some interesting research projects then click here to read more about Rage.

-For the 2017/18 year two academic staff projects have been selected.
+For the 2017/18 year three academic staff projects have been selected.
 Please click the drop down boxes below to read the details of each public engagement project.

 Professor Christina Victor - BORG (Brunel Older Peoples Reference Group)

 The Brunel Older People’s Reference Group (BORG) is a database of local people aged over 50 who are interested in Brunel and the research that goes on here.